-Interestingly, the most significant advantage of AI becomes the biggest challenge when it comes to regulation.
+Interestingly, the most significant advantage of AI becomes the biggest challenge for regulation.
 When a machine is performing the activity, there is no accountability.
 If any mishap occurs with driverless cars, a stock market crash happens due to algo trading, or a credit analysis goes significantly wrong due to automated programs, who is liable?
 The lack of clear regulatory policies about AI is a significant hindrance to its adoption.

 Limited Function Scope

-Let’s say a program meant to identify payment fraud will only do that.
+A program meant to identify payment fraud will only do that.
 It is so restrictive that it may fail to detect any other suspicious activity related to payment and transaction.
 Algorithms are intelligent, but they also lack empathy.
 Chatbots are the most prominent example of this.
-They may have all the answers to your queries, but they cannot empathize or understand your concerns.
-Connecting with customers on a more emotional level is a requisite for B2C companies.
+They may have all the answers to your queries, but they cannot empathize with or understand your concerns.
+Connecting with customers more emotionally is a requisite for B2C companies.

-In my opinion and experience researching AI, we’re still a long way away from general intelligence.
+In my opinion and experience researching AI, we’re still far from general Intelligence.

 Shortage of Skilled Professionals

 One of the most significant issues impacting the AI industry today is the limited supply of AI and ML data scientists.
-The specialists in the field are limited, and this could lead to a massive resource backlog.
+The specialists in the field are limited, which could lead to a massive resource backlog.

 The specialized technical institutions and the financial sector must take enough initiatives and offer incentives to boost participation in this field, but the desired progress in AI will be stalled.